Terradjannah/C23-PS443-capstone-bangkit/README.md

 Here are some instructions to note to setup this project:

+## Key service account settings
+Copy the key service account Firestore and Google cloud storage to `Admin-Firestore.json` and `Admin-GCS.json` in the folder `Credentials`

 ## Environment Variable Settings

 Copy and fill the `.env` file with the appropriate data: